 TIP: For best results, you should stop moving for two minutes while the device calculates your recovery heart rate value.
+You can save or discard the activity after this value appears.

 Body BatteryTM

 Your device analyzes your heart rate variability, stress level, sleep quality, and activity data to determine your overall Body Battery level.
 Like a gas gauge on a car, it indicates your amount of available reserve energy.
 The Body Battery level range is from 0 to 100, where 0 to 25 is low reserve energy, 26 to 50 is medium reserve energy, 51 to 75 is high reserve energy, and 76 to 100 is very high reserve energy.